mzupan/himawaripy/README.md

 time to download the tiles.

 ## Installation

+This uses the system python as installed by Apple.
+So you need to install `Pillow` as shown below.
+This was a quick edit from a project I saw and I've been too lazy to see if I can pip install the pyobjC libraries into a homebrew python

     /usr/bin/easy_install Pillow

     cd ~
     git clone https://github.com/mzupan/himawaripy.git
+    cd himawaripy

     # test whether it's working
     ./himawaripy.py